-6.6.32 Fasteners
+6.8.12 Bolts and Fasteners

-Standard fasteners may be replaced with fasteners of any material and design, but titanium fasteners must not be used.
+Standard Bolts and fasteners may be replaced with fasteners of any material and design, but titanium Bolts and fasteners cannot be used.
 The strength and design must be equal to or exceed the strength of the standard fastener it is replacing.